Upgrade to v2

 Migration guide for upgrading the Fiskil Data API from v1 to v2

-`v2`.
-Fiskil aligns the v2 banking product and transaction models with [CDR
+v2.
+Fiskil aligns the v2 banking product and transaction models more closely

-conventions, updates the banking accounts response shape, and removes a
+with the shapes returned by banks, updates the banking accounts response shape,

 Upgrade your pinned version in Console only after thorough testing with